gregorio-project/latin-ecclesiastic-accents/doc/accentuation-rules.md

 #### • -ath, -eth, -ith seem to make short the penultimate, so accent the antepenultimate:
 *Básemath, Hévilath, Iósabeth, Sálomith*

+#### • Ben- (in the sense of "son"):
+If the 'e' is the antepenultimate, 'Beth-' seems to attract the accent on the 'e' (or to make short the penultimate, which boils down to the same thing).
+So accent the antepenultimate:
+*Bénadad, Béniamin*

 #### • Beth- (in the sense of "house"):